RakeshBobbati/RecommendationEngine/README.md

 # Recommendation Engine
-Game Recomendation with Catboost (RFM - Recency,Frequency and Monetization) This is a Zupee hiring assignment for presentation round for data scientist role (year 2023).
+1. Game Recomendation with Catboost (RFM - Recency,Frequency and Monetization)
+2. This is a Zupee hiring assignment for presentation round of data scientist role (year 2023).

 ## install requirements from requirements.txt
     pip install -r requiremetns.txt